 Mount Everest Foundation

-For British and New Zealand expeditions proposing mountaineering exploration or research in high mountain regions.
-Also awards Alison Chadwick Memorial Grant "to further British and Polish women’s mountaineering in the greater ranges".
-Average grant: £200 - £1,700
+The MEF also administer the Alison Chadwick Memorial Grant "to further British and Polish women’s mountaineering in the greater ranges".

 MEF Hon Secretary